ModDota/moddota.github.io/_articles/panorama/introduction-to-panorama-ui-with-typescript.md

 To illustrate why I like using TypeScript for modular UI I will walk through a small example.
 We will be making some hero portraits with player name and a healh bar: ![What we are making](http://web.archive.org/web/20190201023254im_/http://i.imgur.com/ZrqqlFo.png "Example UI")

-Since this tutorial is about Typescript I will just quickly give the xml and css, this is standard stuff:
+Since this tutorial is about TypeScript I will just quickly give the xml and css, this is standard stuff:

 ~~~xml
 <root>